 Deon needs, not wants, you to help him figure out how to handle this challenge.

 What does not getting the blue sippy cup have to do with uncertainty you might ask?
 In this example, Deon may feel a) uncertain of why he can’t have a blue cup, b) uncertain when he might be able to get one again, c) uncertain of how to regulate his strong emotions about the situation, and c) uncertain if the teacher understands why he is so upset.
+His challenging behavior communicates to you his lack of certainty about how to manage his thoughts, feelings, and body sensations.

 But he does not need you to just TELL him the answers to those uncertainties; instead, children need you to SHOW them how to tolerate uncertainty and move through a challenge skillfully.
 The issue can be that the adults don’t know how to teach those set of skills.
 This is where I can be of service.

-Instead, their behavior tells us what they cannot.
+Instead, their challenging behavior tells us what they cannot.
 Unfortunately, it often leaves us baffled because what we see isn’t always what the child’s sees.
-Importantly, the adult needs to consider the child’ perspective to figure out what is so darn challenging to the child.
+Importantly, the adult needs to consider the child’ perspective to figure out what the challenge means to the child.
 Thinking of the situation through Deon’s eyes, not the adults, reveals where the uncertainty, and thus the crux of the challenge, lurks for Deon.
 He had a strong desire for the blue sippy cup and there were none.
-From an adult perspective that seems like nothing to get upset about; but, from a child’s perspective?
-High stakes social politics.

 This dissonance between what children see, think, and feel and what adults say and do may dismiss or deny children’s reality.
-How can children trust you when you are telling them there is nothing to be upset about when they feel upset and they notice something is wrong?
+How can children trust you when you are telling them there is nothing to be upset about when they feel upset, and they notice something is wrong?

 Challenging behavior results from a lack of direct guidance on how to make sense of the thoughts, feelings, perceptions, and body sensations the child experiences when challenges arise.
 They need that guidance because children are uncertain how to navigate challenges and lack the brain circuitry to do so effectively on their own.